fs/heroku-dnsimple-cert/README.md

 # Upload Certificate from DNSimple to Heroku

-We could setup on Heroku and renew SSL certificates issued by DNSimple via API.
-But you need to prepare certificate on DNSimple for specific domain and update CNAME for that custom domain for the first time.
+This gem provides `heroku-dnsimple-cert` executable script to upload SSL certificate from DNSimple to Heroku application.

 ## What it does

-* Fetchs certificate from DNSimple via API
+* Fetch certificate from DNSimple via API
-* Adds or updates certificate on Heroku via API
+* Add or update certificate on Heroku via API

 ## How to prepare